David Drury is the author of ten books and serves as the chief of staff for the international headquarters of The Wesleyan Church.

 David is also the author of Being Dad, a memoir full of stories about the way his father acted as an intentional father.
 The book is all about being dad on purpose, with an aim toward intentionality.
 David likewise the author of The Fruitful Life: What Will I Be Remembered For?
 The book makes the claim that “fruit is not optional.”
 Designed as a 40-Day journey with an accompanying DVD curriculum, The Fruitful Life attempts to erase the traditional line between evangelism and discipleship and re-language both in terms of fruitfulness.
 He is also the co-author of Ageless Faith: A Conversation Between Generations About Church.
 The book is a frank dialogue between the father-and-son co-authors about the differences in how their generations view the church.

-David continues to serve as researcher for award-wining author Max Lucado including his bestsellers Outlive Your Life and Fearless: Imagine Your Life Without Fear as well as 3:16: The Numbers of Hope; God’s Story, Your Story: When His Becomes Yours; You’ll Get Through This; and GRACE.
+David has served as researcher for award-wining author Max Lucado for more than a decade, including his bestsellers Outlive Your Life and Fearless: Imagine Your Life Without Fear as well as 3:16: The Numbers of Hope; God’s Story, Your Story: When His Becomes Yours; You’ll Get Through This; and GRACE.

 Prior to planting two new churches in Indiana & Illinois, David graduated from Indiana Wesleyan University with a Bachelor of Science with a Christian Ministries major.
 He enrolled in classes at several schools through the Boston Theological Institute and received his Master of Arts in Theology at Gordon-Conwell Theological Seminary.
 His master’s thesis focused on the Lord’s Supper (“The Pauline Concept of Self-Examination in 1 Corinthians 11.”)
 Kingswood University also granted David an Honorary Doctorate in 2014.